roddhjav/apparmor.d/docs/development/dbus.md

 There is a trade of between security and maintenance to make:

-- `aa:dbus talk` will generate less issue as it give full talk access
+- `aa:dbus talk` will generate less issue as it gives full talk access
 - `abstractions/bus/*` will provide more restriction, and possibly more issue.

 Ideally, these rules should be automatically generated from either the dbus interface documentation or the program call.